Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Will My Cat’s Life Be Shortened?

 While some owners will have to choose euthanasia, it will not be the case for all cats.
-The severity of the disease will make an impact on your cat’s quality of life.
+The severity of the disease will have an impact on your cat’s quality of life.
 The average lifespan of the Scottish Fold is 11–15 years, and with the life expectancy of an average cat being 10–15 years, it’s clear that these cats can live long lives.
 Their pain can be managed by medications prescribed by your veterinarian.

 Conclusion